FancyWhale69/Price_Prediction_Linear_Regressionn/README.md

 # Price_Prediction_Linear_Regressionn

-# Installation
-1- python 3.7.
-2- numpy.
-3- pandas.
-4- seaborn.
-5- plotly.
-6- sci-kit learn.
-7- jupyter notbook.

 # Project Motivation
-A new dealer ship has asked us to build a model to predict the prices of used luxury cars mainly Merc, BMW, and Audi.
+A new dealer ship has asked us to build a model to predict the prices of used luxury cars mainly Merc, BMW, and Audi and they want to automate the pricing process to achive three things:
+- Accuracy
+- Speed
+- Reduce cost

 # File Descriptions
 Proposal- Folder containing the project's proposal